 Ordering on a tablet at the table (Japan)

-Tablets at each table that allow customers time to contemplate their selections and make multiple orders throughout the meal all while seated creates a convenient experience.
+Tablets at each table that allow customers time to contemplate their selections and make multiple orders throughout the meal all while seated create a convenient experience.
 Waiters are available upon request from a buzzer should customers prefer face-to-face interaction or to ask any questions.

 4. Food entertainment